Course Number and Title: ENV 240 Environmental Field Sampling

 - Differentiate among sampling plans, monitoring plans, and management plans.

-- Conduct environmental monitoring using field and/or laboratory equipment and the methodology as determined in the sampling plan.
+- Demonstrate environmental monitoring using field and/or laboratory equipment and the methodology as determined in the sampling plan.

 - Demonstrate proper instrumentation procedures for laboratory and field sample collection and/or analysis.